hai-vr/combo-gesture-expressions-av3/writedefaults.md

 - If in the FX layer, there is at least 1 layer with 1 active state having Write Defaults OFF, and
 - That layer has an Avatar Mask that does not *deny* all the transforms that are being animated.

+(This means that if a layer in the FX Playable Layer only has states with Write Defaults ON, it should not interfere)

 This means we need to create an Avatar Mask to add in the FX Layer.
 However, that Avatar Mask needs to be crafted carefully:

 - If a layer has animations that animates references such as Material swaps, then the Avatar Mask must *allow* that transform in the mask.